David Brigati: 1964–1997

 Brigati left the Starliters in 1964 to pursue other interests.
 He was replaced by his brother, Eddie Brigati.
 Eddie (along with Starliters Felix Cavaliere and Gene Cornish) went on to form The Young Rascals.
 David Brigati was involved as a studio background singer with the Rascals.
 He sang lead on the title track of the Rascals' 1968 album Once Upon a Dream.
 His involvement with the group ended in 1970 when his brother left the group.

 Brigati provided background vocals on the Average White Band's Soul Searching album in 1976.
 That same year, Brigati and brother Eddie recorded the album Lost in the Wilderness as "Brigati".
 The album included a disco version of the Rascals' hit "Groovin'".
 The brothers also sang at the Beacon Theater's show The New York Rock and Soul Revue: Live at the Beacon in 1991.
 Their rendition of "Groovin'" was included on the compilation recording.

 When the Rascals were inducted into the Rock and Roll Hall of Fame in 1997 in Cleveland, Ohio, Brigati performed with the four original members of the group.

+Later career

 On April 24, 2010, Brigati appeared with the Rascals when they reunited again to perform at the Tribeca Grill in New York City in a show arranged by Gene Cornish.
-The reunion included Cornish, Dino Danelli, Eddie Brigati and Paul Shaffer on keyboards.
+The reunion included Cornish, Dino Danelli, Eddie Brigati, and Paul Shaffer on keyboards.
 Eddie Brigati sang lead on the songs he sang originally, such as "How Can I Be Sure", and the brothers sang the songs which Felix Cavaliere originally sang.
 The reunion received favorable reviews and future shows were planned.

 Also in 2010, Brigati reunited with Joey Dee and they along with Frankie Valli's brother Bobby performed as Joey Dee and the Starliters.

+Death

+Brigati died on March 7, 2026, at the age of 85.